artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 This section of the Administration page displays the Archivematica instance's processing locations.
-Processing locations are used to hold materials while they arebeing processed, as well as temporary storage directories for certain types of content - for example, failed and rejected transfers.
+Processing locations are used to hold materials while they are being processed, as well as temporary storage directories for certain types of content - for example, failed and rejected transfers.

 .. important::